• Skip to primary navigation

 Yum

-overhead picture of chicken paprika soup and le creuset pot
+overhead picture of two bowls of chicken paprika soup and red le creuset pot on a white wooden table.

-Luckily, I found a similar recipe online around that time and have adjusted it over the years into the recipe I’m sharing with you now.
-The original recipe is made with heavy cream but I used sour cream instead.
-Sour cream isn’t exactly the epitome of health food but it is lighter than the original and makes the soup thicker and more filling so you’re satisfied with less of it.
-I tried yogurt once but it just wasn’t the same.
-I also added in a slew of veggies and tweaked the seasonings to fit our preferences.
-The end result is so satisfying and delicious!
-You’re going to love this one.
+Luckily, I found a similar paprika soup recipe online around that time and have adjusted it over the years into the recipe I’m sharing with you now.
+The original recipe is made with heavy cream but I used sour cream instead which lightens and thickens the soup a bit so you’ll be more satisfied with less of it.
+I tried yogurt once but it just wasn’t the same – tested and failed so don’t try that substitution!

-If you’re still not convinced to try this chicken paprikash soup out, know that its not just me that sings its praises.
+If you’re still not convinced to try this chicken paprika soup out, know that its not just me that sings its praises.
 Pretty much everyone that I’ve served this soup to has asked for the recipe.
-The heavy paprika flavor and overall creaminess make it uniquely different than your standard chicken soup, while still maintaining that comforting quality that makes us all crave it on cold winter days.

 If you’ve never had chicken paprika soup and are wondering if you’ll like it, bite the bullet and give it a try.
 Its pretty easy to make and, as with all soup recipes, is easily adaptable to your preferences (i.e. whatever veggies you have lurking in the back of your fridge).